Simplify Your Knowledge Management System with Slab

 OVERVIEW OF SLAB

-Slab is a knowledge management tool and wiki.
+Slab is a knowledge management tool and a wiki.
 You can use Slab to collaborate on posts with colleagues, share company-wide policies and procedures, and store reference material for use either by a team or the company at large.
 If you want to share content beyond your organization, you can also make individual posts public.
-Software products that can be used for similar purposes include Notion and Confluence.
+Software products that serve similar purposes include Notion and Confluence.

 Pricing

 Slab’s pricing is competitive with other knowledge management tools.
 A Slab account is free for up to 10 users.
-For teams larger than 10 people, and to access its more advanced features, Slab has three pricing tiers (all prices are billed annually): Startup ($6.67 user/mo.), Business ($12.50 user/mo.), and Enterprise (contact Slab for pricing).
+For teams larger than 10 people, to access its more advanced features, Slab offers three pricing tiers (all prices are billed annually): Startup ($6.67/user/mo.), Business ($12.50/user/mo.), and Enterprise (contact Slab for pricing).
 Slab also offers discounts for nonprofits and educational institutions (to receive the discount, first create a free account, then contact Slab to request).

 Features

-Slab’s website highlights the tool’s capacity to create, organize, search, and integrate information.
+Slab’s website highlights the tool’s ability to create, organize, search for, and integrate information.
 Based on our brief use of Slab, below is what we have learned about each of these features so far:

-• Create: Slab’s intuitive and attractive interface makes it easy to add content and format it for clarity and readability.
+Create: Slab’s intuitive and attractive interface makes it easy to add content and format it for clarity and readability.
 If you like to organize your writing with clear headings and subheadings but find Word’s formatting settings to be overwhelming, you will find Slab to be refreshing.
 Formatting with Slab is easier than formatting an email message.
 Adding content to a post is also straightforward.
-When creating a post, options include adding tables or inserting images or files from other sources.
+When creating a post, you can add tables or insert images or files from other sources.

-• Integrate: Slab gives you the option of integrating tools you may already be using to manage information and projects, such as Trello and Asana.
+Integrate: Slab lets you integrate tools you may already use to manage information and projects, such as Trello and Asana.
 Integrations allow Slab to function as a comprehensive knowledge hub, enabling you to access information wherever it is, whether in Slab or another platform.
-Most of the integrations are accessible with a free Slab account, with four integrations (OneLogin, Okta, Azure AD, and Zendesk) currently reserved for premium accounts.
+Most integrations are accessible with a free Slab account, with four integrations (OneLogin, Okta, Azure AD, and Zendesk) reserved for premium accounts.

 EXAMPLES OF WHAT CAN BE CREATED, SHARED, AND STORED WITH SLAB